gromacs/gromacs/docs/user-guide/mdp-options.rst

    the same order is applied on top of the normal expansion only for the couplings within such triangles.
 For "normal" MD simulations an order of 4 usually suffices, 6 is needed for large time-steps with virtual sites or BD.
-For accurate energy minimization an order of 8 or more might be required.
+For accurate energy minimization in double precision an order of 8 or more might be required.
+Note that in single precision an order higher than 6 will often lead to worse accuracy due to amplification of rounding errors.
    With domain decomposition, the cell size is limited by the distance spanned by :mdp:`lincs-order` +1 constraints.
 When one wants to scale further than this limit, one can decrease :mdp:`lincs-order` and increase :mdp:`lincs-iter`,